software-architects/time-cockpit-website/content/en/blog/2012/12/17/Debugging-and-Interactive-Development-of-Time-Cockpit-Python-Scripts.md

         self.__customSections = Dictionary[String, IConfigurationSectionHandler]()
         loaded = self.Load(fileName)
         if not loaded:
-            raise ConfigurationErrorsException(String.Format(&quot;File: {0} could not be found or was not a valid cofiguration file.&quot;, fileName))
+            raise ConfigurationErrorsException(String.Format("File: {0} could not be found or was not a valid cofiguration file.", fileName))

     def Load(self, fileName):
         from System.Configuration import ExeConfigurationFileMap, ConfigurationManager, ConfigurationUserLevel